 Location.
-38° 10.326′ N, 76° 56.917′ W. Marker is near Oak Grove, Virginia, in Westmoreland County.
-Marker is at the intersection of Kings Highway (Virginia Route 3) and Popes Creek Drive (Virginia Route 204), on the left when traveling east on Kings Highway.
-Touch for map.
-Marker is in this post office area: Colonial Beach VA 22443, United States of America.
+Marker has been reported permanently removed.
+It was located near 38° 11.117′ N, 76° 55′ W. Marker was near Oak Grove, Virginia, in Westmoreland County.
+Marker could be reached from Popes Creek Drive (Virginia Route 204) north of Touch for map.
+Marker was in this post office area: Colonial Beach VA 22443, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this location.
 Archeology at Popes Creek (within shouting distance of this marker); The Memorial Area (within shouting distance of this marker); Dairy (within shouting distance of this marker); Popes Creek Plantation (about 300 feet away, measured in a direct line); Artery of Commerce (about 600 feet away); The Historic Area (about 800 feet away); Explore a trail network (approx. 0.2 miles away); War in the Chesapeake (approx. 0.2 miles away).

 More about this marker.
 While the property is where George Washington was born, the exact location is under review.
 It is now theorized that the site previously identified as the "Birthplace" might be incorrect.
 This led to the removal of the marker, which likely has inaccurate information.